earthly/website/blog/_posts/2021-03-17-compiling-containers-dockerfiles-llvm-and-buildkit.md

 ## A True Frontend for BuildKit

-A true compiler front end does more than just emit hardcoded IR.
+A true compiler front end does more than just emit hard coded IR.
 A proper frontend takes in files, tokenizes them, parses them, generates a syntax tree, and then lowers that syntax tree into the internal representation.
 [Mockerfiles](https://matt-rickard.com/building-a-new-dockerfile-frontend/) are an example of such a frontend:

 ```
 #syntax=r2d4/mocker